andarkrc/Chess-Odyssey/README.md

 # Chess Odyssey

-Some day I will write an actual README.
+Someday I will write an actual README.
 For now, we love placeholders:)